Chalcedon

-The site of Chalcedon is located on a small peninsula on the north coast of the Sea of Marmara, near the mouth of the Bosphorus.
-A stream, called the Chalcis or Chalcedon in antiquity and now known as the Kurbağalıdere (Turkish: stream with frogs), flows into Fenerbahçe Bay.
+The site of Chalcedon is located on a small peninsula on the north coast of the Sea of Marmara, near the mouth of the Bosporus strait.
+A stream, called the Chalcis or Chalcedon in antiquity and known today as Kurbağalıdere (meaning "Frog Brook" or literally "Brook with frog(s)" in Turkish), flows into Fenerbahçe Bay.
 There, Greek colonists from Megara in Attica founded the settlement of Chalcedon in 685 BC, some seventeen years before Byzantium.